kukyasin/yelp_sentiment_and_review_analysis_system/README.md

 ### Customization
 - Update the **Yasin Kuk** and **yasin7kuk@gmail.com** sections with your actual details.
 - Feel free to add more usage examples or additional project details as necessary.

-This README provides a clear and professional overview of your project, making it easier for users to understand and navigate.
-If you need further assistance or modifications, feel free to ask!